Friday, March 31, 2017

 Review

 It's been over a year since we last saw the original King of Beasts in Peter Jackson's remake of the 1933 classic.
 It proved divisive for newcomers and old-timers, as some were biased towards the 2005 version.
 Now, the character is getting a makeover for the latest iteration of KONG: SKULL ISLAND.
 He is yet to have a crossover with Godzilla from 2014's monster hit (click here) in their shared cinematic universe.
 I had missed several opportunities to watch the classic and the previous interpretations when someone insisted I see another film instead.
 SKULL ISLAND is no longer taking the giant ape from a tropical island to the Big Apple in the 1930s and is now a survival-based adventure film set in the last days of the Vietnam War.
-It's different to the rest of the Kong films, whereas this one has a vibe of Apocalypse Now while incredibly entertaining with its action and humour.
+It's different from the rest of the Kong films as this one has a vibe of Apocalypse Now while incredibly entertaining with its action and humour.

 Tom Hiddleston was remarkable at portraying the Harrison Ford-type figure in the film as it was a sideline from his known villainous portrayal of Loki.
 More prominent players include Brie Larson, Samuel L. Jackson, John Goodman and John C. Reilly.
 The latter portrayed a stranded World War II veteran, who was a bit of comic relief.
 Even Samuel L. Jackson was noted for good publicity when he portrayed a vicious Colonel about to carry a grudge against Kong.
 For the ape-like titular character, he was nearly as good in motion capture as Andy Serkis had portrayed him in 2005.
 But he has decided to take another mantle on a similarly ape-themed series of Planet of the Apes.